nuodb/nuodb-samples/StorefrontDemo/README.md

 	  > The password of the database account to use when connecting.

+		-Dstorefront.dbapi.user=domain
+		-Dstorefront.dbapi.password=bird
+		-Dstorefront.dbapi.host=localhost
+		-Dstorefront.dbapi.port=8888

+	  > Credentials and endpoint information for connecting to NuoDB's AutoConsole API.
+The API is used to build the node list on the Control Panel
+	  > page and shutdown nodes on demand.
+The Storefront will attempt to connect to the API by default, falling back to querying system tables.
+	  > Note that without API connectivity, nodes cannot be shut down via the Storefront's Control Panel.
+These API settings are ignored
+	  > if you're using the Storefront with a database other than NuoDB.

    The Maven Tomcat plugin also supports [some settings](http://tomcat.apache.org/maven-plugin-2.1/tomcat7-maven-plugin/run-mojo.html), including: